kosli-dev/cli/docs.kosli.com/content/getting_started/part_2_environments.md

 ## Record lambda environment

 Run `kosli environment report lambda` to report artifact from AWS Lambda to Kosli.

+**Were to run:**  The command can be run anywhere.
 You can use either flags or environment variables to provide AWS secrets.

 ### Example